-The exact description of all observable behaviours in ethograms and the exact recording of their frequencies and sequences made it possible to compare behaviours between differently closely related species.
+The exact description of all observable behaviors in ethograms and the exact recording of their frequencies and sequences made it possible to compare behaviors between differently closely related species.
 Thus Lorenz was able – especially in duck and geese species – to “explain” certain behaviors of one species as modifications of behaviors of another species – very similar to the comparative anatomy, which often can only understand their origin in the course of the phylogeny of these species by comparing certain physical characteristics of related species.
 In the field of behavioral research, this approach is the only way to understand the evolution of behavior, since there is a lack of fossil evidence.

 “All too willingly man sees himself as the centre of the universe, as something not belonging to the rest of nature but standing apart as a different and higher being.
 Many people cling to this error and remain deaf to the wisest command ever given by a sage, the famous “Know thyself” inscribed in the temple of Delphi.